SAHSCodingClub/CodingClub_Website/articles/MLPs.md

 ## Deployment

 Assuming that the test score is acceptably high, you can begin depolying your model to real world tasks.
-When running your trained model, you no longer use the backwards pass, as there is no labeld output for the model to asses itself on.
+When running your trained model, you no longer use the backwards pass, as there is no labeled output for the model to asses itself on.

 ## Implementation